gohugoio/hugo/content/templates/go-templates.md

 weight: 15
 ---

-Hugo uses the excellent [go][] [html/template][gohtmltemplate] library for its template engine.
+Hugo uses the excellent [Go][] [html/template][gohtmltemplate] library for its template engine.
 It is an extremely lightweight engine that provides a very small amount of logic.
-In our experience that it is just the right amount of logic to be able to create a good static website.
-If you have used other template systems from different languages or frameworks you will find a lot of similarities in go templates.
+In our experience it is just the right amount of logic to be able to create a good static website.
+If you have used other template systems from different languages or frameworks, you will find a lot of similarities in Go templates.

-This document is a brief primer on using go templates.
-The [go docs][gohtmltemplate] provide more details.
+This document is a brief primer on using Go templates.
+The [Go docs][gohtmltemplate] provide more details.

 ## Introduction to Go Templates

 Go templates provide an extremely simple template language.
 It adheres to the belief that only the most basic of logic belongs in the template or view layer.
-One consequence of this simplicity is that go templates parse very quickly.
+One consequence of this simplicity is that Go templates parse very quickly.

-A unique characteristic of go templates is they are content aware.
+A unique characteristic of Go templates is they are content aware.
 Variables and content will be sanitized depending on the context of where they are used.
-More details can be found in the [go docs][gohtmltemplate].
+More details can be found in the [Go docs][gohtmltemplate].

 ## Basic Syntax